-- An integrated pest management plan (pesticides avoided) - Preference is placed on using native plantings - Mulching all grass and leaves - Installation of a turf football field - Worked with the Missouri Conservation Department on a plan for native trees on campus. - Working to maintain and enhance the University grounds by establishing an arboretum on campus, including the creation of a "tree walk" map. - Bear Creek Restoration Riparian Buffer More trees and shrubs were planted along Bear Creek as part of the Riparian Buffer erosion project.
+- Celebrated the National Parks/Smokey The Bear event - An integrated pest management plan (pesticides avoided) - Preference is placed on using native plantings - Mulching all grass and leaves - Installed a turf football field - Worked with the Missouri Conservation Department on a plan for native trees on campus. - Established an arboretum on campus.
+Two "tree walks" with maps and tree tags with QR codes are now in place (the QR codes map to electronic information) - Bear Creek Restoration Riparian Buffer Trees and shrubs along Bear Creek are being cultivated to serve as part of the Riparian Buffer erosion project